OGR27 Team

 Dean Frost

-Having supported Lucy during the OGR23, he's also completed much of the ongoing maintenance on board, making him a prime candidate for the role of Bosun.
-Dean also raced on Outlaw for the Fastnet races in 2023 and 2025.
+Having supported Lucy during the OGR23 and helping out with much of the ongoing maintenance on board Outlaw, this makes him a prime candidate for the role of Bosun.
+He also raced on Outlaw for the Fastnet races in 2023 and 2025 so knows the boat well.

-Dean is always looking for his next challenge.
-He has completed Marathon des Sable and multiple Ironmans in the past, is currently training to kayak the length of the Thames next April and has put a deposit down on a 5.8m boat to do the Mini Transat in October next year - keeping it in the McIntyre Adventures family!
-So with nothing to do in 2027, the OGR was the obvious choice.
+Dean is always looking for his next challenge having completed Marathon des Sable, multiple Ironmans and rowing the Atlantic in 2021 for charity.
+He has signed up for the next Globe 5.80 Transat in October 2026 (you can follow him at https://deanfrost-sailing.com), keeping it in the McIntyre Adventures family!
+So with nothing else to do in 2027, the OGR was the obvious choice!